Skip to content

 St. Patrick’s Day

-The religious day is marked by a special mass for the feast and traditionally everyone wears green.
-This is considered the middle of the Spring season and is also referred to as the Spring Equinox.
+A special mass marks the religious day for the feast, and traditionally, everyone wears green.
+This is considered the middle of the Spring season and referred to as the Spring Equinox.

 The Fall of the Celtic Empire

-By the year 300 BC, the Celts had lost their political cohesion and the Empire began breaking apart.
+By 300 BC, the Celts had lost political cohesion, and the Empire began breaking apart.
 Tribes began wandering in search of new lands.
 Some went to Greece, where they outraged their former allies at the sack of Delphi in 273 BC.
-Others renewed the war with Rome, in alliance with the Etruscans, and were defeated at Sentinum in 295 BC and Lake Vadimo in 283 BC.
-One of the great ironies of history is that the Romans, destroyers of the early Celts were the also the protectors of the later Celts.
-When the German tribes, including the Lombards, Goths, and Franks, attacked the Roman empire, sweeping through Gaul to create the massive feudal states of the Middle Ages, they subjugated the earlier peoples, including the Celts.
+Others renewed the war with Rome in alliance with the Etruscans and were defeated at Sentinum in 295 BC and Lake Vadimo in 283 BC.
+One of the great ironies of history is that the Romans, destroyers of the early Celts, were also the protectors of the later Celts.
+When the German tribes, including the Lombards, Goths, and Franks, attacked the Roman Empire, sweeping through Gaul to create the massive feudal states of the Middle Ages, they subjugated the earlier peoples, including the Celts.
 These lower classes would eventually mix with the German nobility, coming up with the peoples we now know as the French, Italians, Belgians and Spanish.

-One group went into Asia Minor and founded Galatia (Southeast Turkey) where a Celtic dialect was still spoken until 400 BC.
-These were eventually assimilated into Turkey (or more accurately, its centre).
+One group entered Asia Minor and founded Galatia (Southeast Turkey), where a Celtic dialect was still spoken until 400 BC.
+These were eventually assimilated into Turkey (or its centre).
 Others enlisted as mercenaries with Carthage.
 Wars between Celts and Germans or Celts who had settled earlier were fought all over Mid-Europe, Gaul and Britain.
-By the end of this, the only Celtic strongholds were Britain and Gaul.
+By this end, the only Celtic strongholds were Britain and Gaul.
 The beginning of the Christian era saw Britain under Roman rule.

 More worthy reads: